A guide to choosing the best sugars, syrups, and sweeteners for you

 -

-This definition excludes intrinsic and intact sugars—also known as "naturally occurring"—found in whole foods like milk and fruits.
+These definitions exclude intrinsic and intact sugars—also known as "naturally occurring"—found in whole foods like milk and fruits.
 Be aware that "naturally occurring" is not the same as "natural."
 Let's take fructose to draw a comparison.
-Fructose sold in the store is a natural sugar; it is a synthetic sweetener made from corn or table sugar.
-The fructose in an apple is a naturally occurring sugar.
+The store-bought fructose is a natural sugar; it's a synthetic sweetener that can be made from corn and table sugar.
+On the other hand, fructose in an apple is a naturally occurring sugar.
 Read two of my blog posts to learn exactly what a natural sweetener means:

 The most common beet sugars found on the market are (fine or extra fine) granulated sugar, (light or dark) brown sugar and confectioners sugar